-If you see your pet in pain or suffering from a condition such as anxiety, it is only natural that you want to get the best possible treatment.
-For an increasing number of people, that takes the form of cannabidiol, a non-intoxicating compound in marijuana and hemp.
+If you see your pet in pain, it is only natural to get the best possible treatment.
+But, as it happens, plying animals with pharmaceutical drugs don’t always have the desired effect.
+Therefore, an increasing number of people are choosing cannabidiol, a non-intoxicating compound in marijuana and hemp.

 Your Cat Has an Endocannabinoid System!
 (So Does Your Dog)

-Did you know that all mammals have an ECS?
+Did you know that all mammals have an endocannabinoid system (ECS)?
 Up until relatively recently, we didn’t even know that humans had it.
 As is the case with us, the ECS helps maintain the natural balance in your pet’s body.
-To understand how the cannabinoids in hemp and weed work on the ECS, you must first learn more about neurotransmitters and receptors.
+To understand how cannabinoids work on the ECS, you must first learn more about neurotransmitters and receptors.

-Your feline’s CB1 receptors are located throughout the body but have their main concentrations in the brain and spinal cord.
+Your feline’s CB1 receptors are located throughout the body but mainly in the brain and spinal cord.
 In the brain, the receptors are in areas such as the hypothalamus (regulates appetite) and amygdala (related to memory and emotions).
 Researchers have also identified CB1 receptors capable of controlling pain in the nerve endings.

 CB2 receptors are found primarily in the immune and nervous systems.
 Activating CB2 receptors can regulate inflammation.

-Although we have identified at least 113 cannabinoids in marijuana, THC and CBD remain the best known and are the most abundant.
+Although we have identified over 110 cannabinoids in marijuana, THC and CBD remain the most known and abundant.
 To simplify matters, we can say that THC causes an intoxicating ‘high,’ and CBD does not.
 Proponents of both claim they possess therapeutic properties.